Skip to main content

 Historically, May Baskets were usually filled with flowers, and that's still a fun way to go.
 Because not much is in bloom by May 1st in Siouxland, if you don't have any flowers to cut from your own yard yet, a fun option is to get some seedlings from a garden center like Menards, Bomgaars, Wilmes, Home Depot, or Lowe's and replant them into a cute little pot, bucket, or cup.

-For candy, it's easy to find individually wrapped varieties, whether its from Palmer's or another brand, so take your pick!
+For candy, it's easy to find individually wrapped varieties, whether from Palmer's or another brand, so take your pick.
 You can also find individually wrapped cookies, although it's a bit trickier.
-Here in Sioux City, one great place to find them is at Sugar Shack!
+Here in Sioux City, one great place to find them is at Sugar Shack.
 Their cookies can be bought individually wrapped on lollipop sticks.

-You can also get creative, and keep in mind who you are giving your May Baskets to, like I love the idea of putting little coffee pods into a May Basket for a mom friend, and using puffcorn and baby-safe crackers, for kids too little for popcorn!
+You can also get creative, and keep in mind who you are giving your May Baskets to, like using puffcorn and baby-safe crackers, for kids too little for popcorn.

 The Delivery